springernature/frontend-playbook/accessibility/tools.md

 Read [Automated accessibility testing with Travis CI](http://cruft.io/posts/automated-accessibility-testing-node-travis-ci-pa11y/) to see how to integrate Pa11y with your build process.
 If you're not using Travis, adjust the setup for the software that you are using.

 You can use HTML_Codesniffer or axe as your test suite; we recommend using both.
 Neither engine is "better" than the other, they just use different testing strategies.
-When you fail builds based on Pa11y results, bear in mind that the two engines return different numbers of results, and that the results are formatted differently.
+When you fail builds based on Pa11y results, bear in mind that the two testing engines return different numbers of results, and their results are formatted differently.

-When using axe, you may prefer to use the standalone [NPM module](https://github.com/dequelabs/axe-core) directly, instead of wrapping it with Pa11y.

 ## Manual testing